lschierer/RUT/packages/luke/20070206/an-unusual-attack-on-marriage.md

 ---

-title: An &#x2026; unusual attack on marriage
+title: "An &#x2026; unusual attack on marriage"
 date: 2007-02-06 17:43:12
 tags:
   -  morality-religion